jeff-ofobrukweta/withValley/README.md

 - Improve **icon fallback logic** in the tag system for better robustness.
 - Use **accessibility audit tools** like Axe or Lighthouse to catch minor ARIA issues.
 - Polish **modal transitions and animations** using Framer Motion for smoother UX.
+- Add **responsive styles for mobile and tablet** breakpoints if detailed Figma designs were available.